vadim-fridman/portfolio-yandex-practicum/11_SQL_AB_Test_Tableau__Final_Project/readme.md

 ## Final project

-Please note that for legal reasons I can't publish the datasets and full project description.
+Please note that for legal reasons I can't publish the datasets and a full project description.

 | Project name | Description | Libraries used |
 | :---------------------- | :---------------------- | :---------------------- |